ltrgoddard/coterie/README.md

 ## wiki.R

-*Requirements*: R and its packages ggplot2 and igraph.
+*Requirements*: R and its package igraph.

 *Usage*: